chickendrop89/adguardhome-pauser/README.md

 A daemon that pauses protection if specified websites are accessed.

 # What is the point
-Some media websites might refuse to load content if adverising-related domains fail to resolve.
+Some media websites may refuse to load content if advertising-related domains are blocked.

-This project aims to temporarily disable the AdGuardHome protection for the client/network, when the user-specified domains that have these anti-adblock measures are queried.
+This project aims to temporarily disable AdGuardHome protection for the client/network when the user-specified domains with anti-adblock measures are queried.

-The function of this project is best showcased on websites that don't show an anti-adblock popup right away, but after selecting some piece of content (ex: unnamed movie websites)
+This functionality is most effective on websites that do not immediately display an anti-adblock popup but do so after a user selects some content (e.g., unnamed movie websites 🏴‍☠️).

 # Running the daemon:
 Clone the repositroy, and then install requirements: